 That Annie Hall is the great love of his life is immediately clear, and the movie is a flashback from the opening monologue in which he sadly notes that a year earlier they were in love; the movie is his analysis of what went wrong, and his answer is, he found happiness, but couldn't accept it.
 Groucho's line "is the key joke of my adult life, in terms of my relationships with women."

 This is not merely dialogue, it is a double act in the process of discovering itself.
 The more we listen to Annie and Alvy talk, the more we doubt they meet many people who can keep up with them.
-When Alvy expresses reluctance to let Annie move in with him, and she complains that her apartment is too small and has bad plumbing and bugs, who but Alvy could take "bugs" as his cue, and observe, "Entomology is a rapidly growing field."
-And only Annie could interpret this as, "You don't want me to live with you."
+When Alvy expresses reluctance to let Annie move in with him, she complains that her apartment is too small and has bad plumbing and bugs, but Alvy could take "bugs" as his cue and observe, "Entomology is a rapidly growing field."
+And only Annie could interpret this as "You don't want me to live with you."

 cara primeiros 5 segundos eh muito engracado

-talk about universe expanding he exagerates his childhood
+talk about the universe expanding he exaggerates his childhood

-I think it is interesting how he talks with his memories
+I think it is interesting how he talks about his memories.

-their first conversation is literraly the most typical couple conversation
+their first conversation is literally the most typical couple conversation

 he can't get inside the movie after it started

-in some ways self centeredness is one of the best ways for unhapiness, because you can overinflate problems
+in some ways, self-centeredness is one of the best ways to unhappiness, because you can overinflate problems

 he thinks about hypothetical scenarios, like answering the teacher in primary school or making a director answer someone cursing his movies

-observe how saying one thing about this ex wife, he starts remembering about her
+observe how saying one thing about their ex-wife, he starts remembering about her

-he reminds us of groucho marx joke, which means he was nice, thus he meant this movie to the average person
+He reminds us of the groucho marx joke, which means he was nice, thus he meant this movie to the average person

-one of his ex wifes was too intellectual
+one of his ex wives was too intellectual

 horrible and miserable division